migtools/crane-secret-service/README.md

 Get the URL for the secret-service

-* Get the route to the service: `oc get route -n openshift-migration secret-service -o go-template='{{ .spec.host }}'`
+* Get the route to the service: `oc get route -n openshift-migration-toolkit secret-service -o go-template='{{ .spec.host }}'`
-* Service is also reachable inside the cluster at `https://secret-service.openshift-migration.svc.cluster.local:8443`
+* Service is also reachable inside the cluster at `https://secret-service.openshift-migration-toolkit.svc.cluster.local:8443`

 Example request: